keybase/book-content/02-chat/01-identity.md

-# [Identity]
+# Chatting with individuals and groups
+All of your chats with individuals or groups of people (aka "small teams" or any group that's not a "big team") are at the top of your "inbox."
+This section of chat functions like a super-duper secure and searchable version of messaging on your phone.

 You can chat with someone you know on the internet by searching for a social identity: Twitter, Facebook, GitHub, Reddit, or Hacker News.
 Or, you chat with someone you know IRL by searching for their email or phone number.

-TK: Something about identity proofs? https://keybase.io/docs/chat/phones_and_emails

-TK: Something about what happens when you send a chat to someone who isn’t yet on Keybase
+You can manage notifications for each chat TK: Something about what happens when you send a chat to someone who isn’t yet on Keybase

+All of your chats with "big teams" are in the lower part of your "inbox."
+Learn more about [big teams].

 ## Privacy & security
-TK: General blurb on how and why you are searchable for others on Keybase chat
+TK: General blurb on how and why you are searchable for others on Keybase chat and any upcoming features we can mention to improve security and privacy / problem with bots/spammy people?

-{# Question: Does the above make sense to include here?
-I’m thinking it’d be useful to explain why you can’t have a totally “private” account but maybe I’m overthinking it *and* I don’t totally understand related the public/private key stuff well enough to explain it. #}

 For more details, you can [read Keybase’s Privacy Policy](https://keybase.io/docs/privacypolicy).